ianding1/ianding1.github.io/_posts/2019-08-29-bash-programming-tutorial-intro.md

 won't get into the details of text-processing tools, *e.g.* **sed**, **awk**, **grep** and UNIX utilities, *e.g.* **sort**, **uniq**, **cut**.

-We titled the tutorial as Bash Scripting Tutorial for *Programmers* because we want to talk about how to use Bash in the perspective of a programmer instead of a shell user.
+We titled the tutorial as Bash *Programming* Tutorial because we want to talk about how to use Bash in the perspective of a programmer instead of a shell user.
 A programmer cares about how to define variables, conditionals, loops, functions and how to handle errors.
 That's the center of this tutorial.

 The tutorial is split into several parts.